eccentricOrange/personal-blogs/docs/tools.md

 Many programmers have heard of [Git](https://git-scm.com/), and the related online services like [GitHub](https://github.com/), [GitLab](https://gitlab.com/), and [Bitbucket](https://bitbucket.org/).
 Yet many beginners struggle to use it effectively, and there seems to be need for a standard explanation of how these different tools fit together.

 {: .tldr }
-> * Git is just a tool (**an app,** if you will) that tracks changes to a project (called a repository) over time
+> * Git is just a tool (an **app**, if you will) that tracks changes to a project
 > * GitHub, GitLab, and Bitbucket are online services that **host Git repositories**
-> * The `.git` folder makes a project folder a Git repository, and contains all the history and metadata needed for the Git tool to work
+> * The `.git` folder makes a project folder a **Git repository**, and contains all the history and metadata needed for the Git tool to work
 > * These services provide a way to **share your code** with others, and use cloud storage without grappling with traditional cloud storage services like Google Drive or Dropbox.
-These services use and "understand" the `.git` folder to provide a web interface to the Git repository
+They "understand" the `.git` folder to provide a web interface to the Git repository

 ### Where does the need for Git come from?
 How often have you had to deal with this?